- Theresa B

 You’ve settled on a luxury river cruise in Europe.
-And with good reason - the innovative itineraries, the award-winning dining, the highly inclusive, no-worries pricing and the world-class service.
-The opportunity to move smoothly along Europe’s most storied rivers, visiting new cities and riverside villages, and having immersive experiences along the way - it’s priceless, really.
+And with good reason - the innovative itineraries, the award-winning dining, the highly inclusive, no-worries pricing, and the world-class service.
+The opportunity to move smoothly along Europe’s most storied rivers, visit new cities and riverside villages, and have immersive experiences along the way - it’s priceless, really.
 Now that you’ve decided to go, the next big question is, “When?”
 Let’s take a look at the best time to take a Europe river cruise.

 Where are you planning to take your Europe river cruise?
 Is the northern region of the continent calling, with its tulip fields and windmills and cities rich in art and architecture?
 Perhaps you’re drawn to the ancient villages and sun-splashed landscapes of culturally rich Portugal and Spain.
 Where you’d like to cruise will determine when you go.
 Generally speaking, the Europe river-cruising season runs from March through December, but within that span, the most optimal time is late spring (April-May) or early fall (September-October).

 Europe river cruises run along the Rhine in central and northern Europe, the Danube between central and eastern Europe, the Douro, the Seine, the Rhone, and the Bordeaux region of western Europe.
 These winding, often interconnected waterways crisscross thousands of miles and while one might expect them to run through a variety of climates, the rivers are actually around the same latitudes.
 That’s good news for the traveler trying to make a decision about when to travel because the temperature and climate are fairly similar for all of these river regions.